ropensci/sasquatch/README.md

 Use SAS, R, and Quarto together

-`sasquatch` allows you to combine the power of R, SAS, and quarto together to create reproducable multilingual reports. `sasquatch` can run SAS code blocks interactively, send data back and forth between SAS and R, and render SAS HTML output within quarto documents.
+`sasquatch` allows you to combine the power of R, SAS, and quarto together to create reproducible multilingual reports. `sasquatch` can run SAS code blocks interactively, send data back and forth between SAS and R, and render SAS HTML output within quarto documents.